UFC 207: Amanda Nunes Blames Edmond Tarverdyan For Ronda Rousey’s Defeat

 UFC Women’s Bantamweight Champion Amanda Nunes successfully defended her belt against Ronda Rousey, defeating the former champion in just 48 seconds at UFC 207.
-Rousey’s media blackout and garnered a mixed reaction from the MMA community, some perceived the move as doubt in her abilities while others believe that she wanted to focus on the fight ahead of her.
+Rousey’s media blackout garnered a mixed reaction from the MMA community, some perceived the move as doubt in her abilities while others believe that she wanted to focus on the fight ahead of her.

 During the UFC 207 press conference, Amanda Nunes attacked Ronda Rousey’s head coach Edmond Tarverdyan for convincing her she is a boxer, rather than sticking to her Judoka expertise that helped the former champion finish nine of her opponents with an armbar.

 After revealing that she thanked Ronda for what she has done for women’s MMA, Nunes explained why she “shushed” Rousey’s cornerman Edmond.
-When asked whether her gesture was directed at Edmond, Nunes confirmed this and went on to say the following:
+When asked whether her gesture was directed at Edmond, Nunes confirmed this and went on to say the following.

 “She thinks she is a boxer, he put this thing in her head and [made] the girl believe in that.
 I don’t know why he did that, she has great judo”